alexeilebedev/openacr/txt/amc.md

 `Amc` was initially coded by hand, but once its capabilities became powerful enough, it was used to generate data structures for its next version.
-As a result, all of `Amc`'s internal data structures, both input, and computational, are defined as ssim tuples and can be queried with `acr ns:amc -xref`.
+As a result, all of `Amc`'s internal data structures, both input, and computational (internal), are defined as ssim tuples and can be queried with `acr ns:amc -xref`.
 The tool is thus unique in that it generates most of its own source code.
 Previous approaches focused either on interpreting the interpreter (LISP) or compiling the compiler.
-Generating a source-generator is a first.
+Generating a source-generator is a first as far as we know.

 ### Why Generate?